harrysentonbury/quarter-dead-synth/README.md

 ### A bit of a synthesizer you can play on your computer keyboard.

-**Note:- This is a quick and dirty orrible synth and not all computers are going to deliver the goods in pristine condition.**
+**Note:- This is a quick and dirty orrible synth and not all computers are going to deliver the goods in pristine condition.
+If this is the case, use the Emergency-version _(Probably how a real programmer would code it, but it does not sound as good)_**

 I called it quarter dead because that was the first tune that popped out of my fingers after I tapped a key and heard the first note.
 It uses